How to Change the Docker Drive from C

 We are in the process of a new installation of Planning Analytics Workspace at a client.
-We don’t want the PAW Docker containers to be on the same drive at the Operating System.
+We don’t want the Planning Analytics Workspace (PAW) Docker containers to be on the same drive at the Operating System.
 This post explains how to change the default location for Docker containers – including the PAW containers – to a different hard disk that the C drive.

-Assuming that you have successfully installed Docker and run Hello World, then all you need to do is the following:
+Assuming that you have successfully installed Docker and run Hello World, then all you need to do to change the drive docker lives on is the following:

 - Create a new folder called “Docker” at the root of your secondary drive, e.g. “E:\Docker”

 - Go to “C:\ProgramData\docker\config\” and create a new file called “daemon.json”.
 Make sure it is in the docker\config folder, not just the docker folder!

 - Here is a download of the file.

 - If you are creating it yourself, paste the following (noting the double backslash!):

 - Make sure you change the drive that is referred to in the file to the drive you want to use (so if it should be drive D, rather than E, then make it “d:\\docker”!)

 - If you already have an existing daemon.json file in the config folder, just add the line to the file.